Snowblaze/snowblaze.github.io/posts/getting-started.md

 **Note**: In later chapters we will move to using other graphics APIs like Vulkan and Metal.

-The source code for this tutorial series is available on GitHub at https://github.com/Snowblaze-Studio/game-engine.
+The source code for this tutorial series is available on GitHub at [https://github.com/Snowblaze-Studio/game-engine](https://github.com/Snowblaze-Studio/game-engine).
 The final code for this part of the tutorial can be found under the tag "part-1-introduction".

 ## Sample game

-Let’s create a *Game* class that will define the initialization and shutdown of our game, as well as starting the game loop.
+Let’s start with creating a *Game* class that will define the initialization and shutdown of our game, as well as starting the game loop.

 Create a file *Game.hpp* with the following declaration.